mohamedmetwally123/ece383_wksp/Doodle_Jump/README.md

 ####	Audio Codec Wrapper
-The audio codec wrapper takes the selected sample and outputs it through the audio codex.
+The audio codec wrapper takes the selected sample and outputs it through the audio codec.

 ### 3-	Graphics Data Path

 The graphics data path is responsible for rendering graphics on the screen; both background and the game sprites.
 The main challenge of this module is to determine whether the current pixel belongs to a sprite or background.
 If it belongs to a sprite, the system determines which pixel within the sprite to draw based on the current row and column.
 This is done using the pixel classifier and scope face submodules.

 ####	Pixel classifier

 This receives the current row and column from the vga.
 It also receives a 32-sprite status array.
 Each array element includes:
-•	X & Y coordinates (top-left corner): received from the Micro Blaze.
+-	X & Y coordinates (top-left corner): received from the Micro Blaze.
-•	Sprite type: including doodle, spring, green and blue platforms, etc.
+-	Sprite type: including doodle, spring, green and blue platforms, etc.
-•	Active flag: a 1-bit signal indicating whether the sprite should be rendered on the screen The classifier loops through all sprites and determines whether the current pixel lies within any sprite’s boundaries.
+-	Active flag: a 1-bit signal indicating whether the sprite should be rendered on the screen The classifier loops through all sprites and determines whether the current pixel lies within any sprite’s boundaries.
 If not, it outputs a background pixel type.

 ####	ScopeFace

 The scope face determines the RGB values of the current pixel.
 It:
-•	stores the sprite pixel data in separate 2-d arrays.
+-	stores the sprite pixel data in separate 2-d arrays.
-•	Receives the current pixel type from the pixel classifier.
+-	Receives the current pixel type from the pixel classifier.
-•	  Computes the offset from the sprite’s top-left corner
+-	  Computes the offset from the sprite’s top-left corner
-•	Outputs the RGB value based on the offset
+-	Outputs the RGB value based on the offset

 ## 2.3	 Calculations/Analysis/Drawings

 ### 1-	Curren pixel:

 To determine which pixel within the sprite is drawn:
-•	Local row = row – y
+-	Local row = row – y
-•	Local col = col – x
+-	Local col = col – x
 Where row and column are the top left corner coordinates stored in the sprite status array.
-The local row and col used to index into sprite pixel arrays stored in the ScopeFace
+The local row and col used to index into sprite pixel arrays stored in the ScopeFace.

 ### 2-	BRAM Access:

 In the audio codec module, the sample index determines both which BRAM to use and the local address within the BRAM:
 2	local_address <= sample_index(10 downto 0): equivalenet to sample index mod 2048.
 3	BRAM_selection <= sample_index(16 downto 11): equivalent to sample index / 2048.

-### 2.5 Milestone I
+## 2.5 Milestone I

 All custom hardware will be implemented, including the NES Controller, graphics data path and audio codec.
 This will be tested using an FSM implemented in VHDL, which acts as a MicroBlaze.

 The NES Controller shall:
-•	Interface with the NES Controller via GPIO pins.
+-	Interface with the NES Controller via GPIO pins.
-•	Receive button states from the NES Controller.
+-	Receive button states from the NES Controller.
-•	send the latch and clock signals to the NES Controller.
+-	send the latch and clock signals to the NES Controller.
-•	Output data to LEDs for verification.
+-	Output data to LEDs for verification.

 The audio codec shall:
-•	Receives audio play request and type from the FSM.
+-	Receives audio play request and type from the FSM.
 -	Read from the pre-loaded BRAMs
 -	Output sound to speaker.

 The graphics data path shall:
-•	Receives sprite data from the FSM.
+-	Receives sprite data from the FSM.
-•	Determine pixel type
+-	Determine pixel type.
-•	Render it to the screen
+-	Render it to the screen.

 ## 2.6	 Milestone II

 The custom hardware shall interface with MicroBlaze processer, and send data through 32*32 slave registers.
 Game logic shall be implemented in C, which includes the following:
-•	Determines the doodle movement
+-	Determines the doodle movement
-•	Determines the world shifting
+-	Determines the world shifting
-•	Implements a collision detection and play the correct audio accordingly
+-	Implements a collision detection and play the correct audio accordingly
-•	Sprite positioning on the screen
+-	Sprite positioning on the screen
-•	Reposition sprites above the screen when the world shifts down.
+-	Reposition sprites above the screen when the world shifts down.
 They should re-enter the screen smoothly from the top.

 ## 2.7 Updated Functionality and Requirements

 ### Minimum functionality:

 To achieve minimum level functionality, the system shall:
 1-	Implement graphics Datapath module responsible for rendering the game background and sprites.
 2-	Implement graphics control unit that controls the graphics data path.
 This module will initially be used for testing purposes to verify the custom hardware functionality.
 It will be replaced later by the micro blaze